Cadasta/cadasta-workertoolbox/README.md

 #### Internal Variables
-By convention, all variables pertinent to only the `Config` class (i.e. not used by Celery) should be written entirely uppercase.
+By convention, all variables used to construct Celery configuration should should be written entirely uppercase.

+##### `QUEUES`
+This should contain an array of names for all service-related queues used by the Cadasta Platform.
+These values are used to construct the `task_queues` configuration.
+For the purposes of routing followup tasks, it's important that every task consumer is aware of all queues available.
+For this reason, if a queue is used by any service worker then it should be specified within this array.
+It is not necessary to include the `'celery'` or `'platform.fifo'` queues.
+Defaults to the contents of the `DEFAULT_QUEUES` variable in the modules [`__init__.py` file](/cadasta/workertoolbox/__init__.py).

 ##### `PLATFORM_QUEUE_NAME`
 Defaults to `'platform.fifo'`.